Gorbagana-Labs/gorbagana/docs/src/cli/install.md

     prompted by a pop-up window asking “Do you want to allow this app to make changes to your device?”, click Yes.

-- Copy and paste the following command, then press Enter to download the Solana installer into a temporary directory:
+- Copy and paste the following command, then press Enter to download the Gorbagana installer into a temporary directory:

 ```bash